 The possibilities are endless due to the customizable nature of Notion’s modular block tool.
 To get an idea of what’s possible you can always check out Notion’s giant template gallery (there’s a whole section dedicated to design).

-Notion has now also synced blocks as of their latest update, so you could even create a synced calendar or global task list across all your dashboards.
+Notion has now also synced blocks, which allow you to accomplish things like create a synced calendar or global task list across all your dashboards.
 I suspect this would be most helpful for visualizing any overlapping tasks when you’re juggling multiple clients.